-Harry let out a long breath, "I'm fine," he said, but his shaking voice betrayed him.
+Harry let out a long breath.
+"I'm fine," he said, but his voice betrayed him.

 Teddy hurried the last few steps to his godfather and helped steady him on his feet.
 "Are you all right?"
 Teddy asked urgently under his breath so only Harry would hear.

-Harry looked at him with eyes filled with uncertainty, and Teddy cursed that man, cursed him for making Harry react like this.
+Harry looked at him with empty, uncertain eyes and Teddy cursed that man, cursed him for making Harry react like this.

-Harry turned and went inside, leaving everyone who remained to stare after him in worry.
-They all wanted to go after him, but none knew quite how to do it.
+Harry turned and went inside, leaving everyone who remained to stare after him with concern.